Ørland Airport

 Ørland Airport (Ørland lufthavn; IATA: OLA, ICAO: ENOL), also known as Ørland Airport, Brekstad (Ørland lufthavn, Brekstad) is the civilian sector of the Ørland Main Air Station.
-It is located 1.5 km northwest of the town of Brekstad, the administrative centre of the municipality of Ørland in Trøndelag county, Norway.
+It is located 1.5 km northwest of the town of Brekstad, in Ørland Municipality in Trøndelag county, Norway.
 The civilian sector is municipal, although the runway, air traffic control and rescue services are operated by the Royal Norwegian Air Force.

 The airport terminal, which has a capacity for 50 simultaneous passengers, was built in 1978 and renovated in 2007.
 It is served by Air Norway, operated by North Flying, with a daily round trip to Oslo and a weekly service to Aalborg. Ørland is the main airport for the district of Fosen, and it is located close enough to the city of Trondheim that Ryanair has considered it as a secondary airport.
+A car ferry must be used to reach the airport from Trondheim.
 The airport served 5,546 passengers in 2014.